 Updates to Z87.1

-The original standards were written in 2003, and have had significant revisions implemented in 2010, and then again in 2015.
+The original ANSI Z87.1 standard was written in 2003, and revisions were implemented in 2010, and then again in 2015.
 All companies that wish to comply with ANSI standards should be following the 2015 set of standards, often referenced under the label “ANSI Z87.1-2015.”
+The 2015 updates deal with issues such as lense thicknesses, prescription lenses, and lens and frame markings.

 ANSI Z87.1 identifies hazards to the eyes so people are aware of what they need protection from.
 The set of standards lists these as the most common hazards to the eyes and face: